How Student Loan Interest Works

 Interest Accrues Even During Periods of Non-Payment

-Most loans do not require payments while the student is enrolled in school on at least a half-time basis and during a grace period after enrollment ends.
+Most student loans, especially federal student loans, don’t require payments while the student is enrolled in school on at least a half-time basis and during a grace period after enrollment ends.

-However, interest starts accruing for many loans as soon as the money is disbursed.
+However, interest starts accruing for many loans as soon as the money is disbursed, even before you begin making payments.

-If the borrower is not making payments because the loan is in deferment or forbearance, interest continues to accrue and is later capitalized when repayment resumes.
-For example, if interest is not paid while the student is in school, the interest is added to the loan balance when repayment begins.
+If the student loan borrower isn’t making payments because the loan is in deferment or forbearance, interest continues to accrue and is later capitalized when repayment resumes.
+For example, if interest isn’t paid while the student is in school, the interest is added to the loan balance when repayment begins.

 The only exception is for subsidized loans, where the federal government pays the interest as it accrues during the in-school and grace periods and during periods of authorized deferment.

-So long as the borrower makes the required monthly payment, which exceeds the new interest, the interest due each month will be covered and the loan balance will not continue to grow.
+So long as the borrower makes the required monthly payment, which exceeds the new interest, the interest due each month will be covered and the loan balance won’t continue to grow.

 How Loan Payments are Applied to Principal and Interest

-Monthly student loan payments include both interest and principal like all amortizing loans.
-The monthly payments are applied first to late fees and collection charges, second to the new interest that has accrued since the last payment, and finally to the principal balance of the loan.
+Monthly student loan payments include both interest and principal, like almost all loans.
+The monthly payments are applied first to late fees and collection charges, second to the new interest that’s been charged since the last payment, and finally to the principal balance of the loan.

 As the loan balance declines with each payment, so does the amount of interest due.
-If monthly payments are level, or a fixed amount, the principal balance declines faster with each successive payment.
+If monthly payments are level, or a fixed amount, the principal balance declines faster with each successive payment — at least if your monthly payment is greater than the interest charged each month.

 $41.67 to interest ($10,000 x 0.05 / 12)